 A TOS/Windows compatible memory card with 4 partitions on a Mac.
 All partitions are usable for exchanging data.

 Linux only offers limited support for TOS/Windows compatible partitions in the Master Boot Record (MBR).
 A GUID partition table (GPT) resolves this problem.
-With a GPT the Linux kernel supports TOS partitions of up to 256 MiB.
+With a GPT the Linux kernel supports TOS partitions of up to 256 MiB without special tools or kernel configuration.
 Because of Linux limitations bigger TOS partitions are not possible.